porwalu/coding-challenge/README.md

 cd coding-challenge/report-generation

+**a) Using a shell script**

-Then on a Unix like Platform(or via unix emulator like cygwin/MobaXterm etc on windows), navigate to the 'bin' directory, which is directly under the root.
+On a Unix like Platform(or via unix emulator like cygwin/MobaXterm etc on windows), navigate to the 'bin' directory, which is directly under the root.

 cd bin